winston0410/vim-tutorial/tutorial.md

   4. Type   2dd   (remember  number-command-object) to delete the two lines.

       1)  Roses are red,
-      2)  Mud is fun,
       3)  Violets are blue,
-      4)  I have a car,
-      5)  Clocks tell time,
       6)  Sugar is sweet
       7)  And so are you.